kgateway-dev/kgateway/docs/content/reference/cheatsheets/timeouts/_index.md

 ---
 title: Timeout defaults
 weight: 60
-description: A global reference to all the timeout settings
+description: Quick reference for timeout settings in Gloo Edge resources.
 ---

-This page compiles a non-exhaustive list of timeout settings available in Gloo Edge.
+Review this page for a list of commonly used timeout settings in Gloo Edge, organized by custom resource.
+For more information, see the [API reference]({{< versioned_link_path fromRoot="/reference/api/" >}}) for each resource.

 ## Gateway CRD